npgsql/efcore.pg/doc/mapping/json.md

-## JSON Mapping
+# JSON Mapping

 > [!NOTE]
-> This capability was introduced in 3.0.0-preview8, and shouldn't be considered stable yet.
+> This feature was introduced in 3.0.0.

 PostgreSQL has rich, built-in support for storing JSON columns and efficiently performing complex queries operations on them.
 Newcomers can read more about the PostgreSQL support on [the JSON types page](https://www.postgresql.org/docs/current/datatype-json.html), and on the [functions and operators page](https://www.postgresql.org/docs/current/functions-json.html).

-# Mapping POCO types to JSON columns
+## Mapping POCO types to JSON columns

 The Npgsql provider allows you to seamlessly map your own complex .NET types to PostgreSQL JSON columns, and then use LINQ to query them efficiently.